 Obviously the question a lot of consumers have about Samsung Pay is about personal security.
-Many smartphone users are afraid of this new digital payments system since they fear security meltdowns and the loss of their hard earned dollars through skimming techniques used by cyber criminals.
-But, as Forbes magazine noted in reviewing Samsung Pay, “Samsung Pay uses digital tokenization, its Samsung KNOX security framework and fingerprint authentication to secure all payments made through the system.”
+Many smartphone users are afraid of this new digital payments system.
+Why?
+They fear security meltdowns and the loss of their hard earned dollars.
+Skimming techniques used by cyber criminals are rife in society today.
+But, as Forbes magazine noted, “Samsung Pay uses digital tokenization, its Samsung KNOX security framework and fingerprint authentication to secure all payments made through the system.”

-It is in a bank’s best interests to continue to develop credit card security, including the encryption of digital wallets like Samsung Pay.
-As time goes by and these payments methods become more acceptable, we will all wonder why we weren’t using it earlier.
+It’s in a bank’s best interests to continue to develop credit card security, including the encryption of digital wallets like Samsung Pay.
+As these payments methods become more acceptable, we will all wonder why we weren’t using it earlier.